What to Expect in Worship

 We gather in worship to find meaning and live more deeply.
 Worship creates connections within, among, and beyond us, calling us to our better selves, calling us to live with wisdom and compassion.

-As a lay-led congregation with services offered by visiting ministers, guests and members, our congregation’s worship varies from Sunday to Sunday, offering a rich array of styles, themes and ways of coming together.
+Our congregation’s worship varies from Sunday to Sunday, offering a rich array of styles, themes and ways of coming together.

 Elements of our typical Sunday morning worship service, however, include:

 - Lighting a flaming chalice, the symbol of our faith.